dadrus/heimdall/README.md

 In sense of a deployment, heimdall is supposed to be used either as
 * a **Reverse Proxy** in front of your upstream service/API or web server that rejects unauthorized requests and forwards authorized ones to your end points, or as
 * a **Decision Service**, which integrates with your Reverse Proxy or API Gateway (Kong, NGNIX, Envoy, Traefik, etc) and then acts as a Policy Decision Point.
+This is also the preferred mode of operation.

 Head over to the [documentation](https://dadrus.github.io/heimdall/) for details or if you would like to give it a try.